 \subsubsection{Experiment Design}

-The physical environment was structured similar to the simulation environment, as shown in Fig. \ref{fig:TDCR}.
-To test the model's accuracy in converging the CR, the end-effector was moved to random positions, and the trained model attempted to minimize the difference between the current image frame $I$ to the target image $I_0$ on which the model has been trained.
+The physical environment was structured in a similar way to the simulation environment, as shown in Fig. \ref{fig:TDCR}.
+To test the model's accuracy in converging the CR, the end-effector was moved to random positions, and the trained model attempted to minimize the difference between the current image frame $I$ and the target image $I_0$ on which the model has been trained.
 The range of motion was limited to $\pm 10\, mm$ for each tendon to keep the scene within the camera's field of view (FOV).
-Note that the scene with which the model was trained on was larger than the camera's FOV, which enabled our model to operate despite there being no overlap with the target image.
-In addition, to show the robustness of the controller, the robot was operated in dynamic lighting conditions, dynamic occlusion and finally partial static occlusions.
+Note that the scene with which the model was trained was larger than the camera's FOV, which enabled our model to operate despite there being no overlap with the target image.
+Further, to demonstrate the robustness of the controller, the robot was operated under dynamic lighting conditions, dynamic occlusion, and finally partial static occlusion.